leukaemia

 Leukaemia is a group of blood cancers that affects the blood and bone marrow.
 It happens when a problem arises in white blood cells, which are important to fight infections.
 Essentially, leukaemia causes the body to make too many abnormal white blood cells, crowding out the healthy ones and making it harder for the body to fight illnesses.

-Leukaemia risk factors can include genetic factors, exposure to certain chemicals like benzene, radiation exposure, certain viral infections like human T-cell leukaemia virus.
+Leukaemia risk factors can include genetic factors, exposure to certain chemicals like benzene, radiation exposure, and certain viral infections like human T-cell leukaemia virus.

 • Physical examination and medical history: First, a complete medical history and physical examination are performed by doctors.
 They look for symptoms such as spleen and liver enlargement, lymph node swelling, and pale skin.

-• Imaging Tests: Medical imaging tests such as MRI and CT scans, PET scans or ultrasounds might be used to check for swollen lymph nodes or to see if leukemia cells have spread to other organs.
+• Imaging Tests: Medical imaging tests such as MRI and CT scans, PET scans or ultrasounds might be used to check for swollen lymph nodes or to see if leukaemia cells have spread to other organs.

-General measures for leukemia management include:
+General measures for leukaemia management include:

 1. Medical Monitoring: Regular check-ups and blood tests to monitor the disease progression and response to treatment.